KBtechnologies/nucbook/README.md

 Some Single-Vendor & single-Provider Solutions like the Framework Laptop can work, but they make consumers depend on said company keeping their promises.
 - Apple for example has broken commitment promises for Upgrades several times on their Mac Pro line of machines.
 ##### The Success of the PC as a Platform is solely based upon it's openness, with at least two manufacturers for every component to choose from.
-Only Open Standards that are royality-free or at least very affordable to license gained traction and got adopted, whereas Single-Vendor & single-Provider options were quickly obsoleted, replaced by better & opener alternatives or never caught on.
+Only Open Standards that are royalty-free or at least very affordable to license gained traction and got adopted, whereas Single-Vendor & single-Provider options were quickly obsoleted, replaced by better & opener alternatives or never caught on.
 - This includes "Microchannel" as a Bus among many others which got  quickly obsoleted by PCI and that got suceeded by PCI Express...

 ###